 Alice Aguilar, Executive Director, Austin, TX

-Alice began her path as a movement techie first as a database specialist and trainer while working at the Rockefeller Technology Project and the introduction of ebase™ version 1.0.
+Alice began her path as a “leftist” movement techie first as a database specialist and trainer while working at the Rockefeller Technology Project and the introduction of ebase™ version 1.0, a database platform designed to support environmental and environmental justice organizing and advocacy efforts.
 Her work and interests then transitioned to focusing on providing communication technology assistance and training with environmental justice groups in the Southwest through the Environmental Support Center.